64kramsystem/geet/README.md

 ## Development status

-Geet is in alpha status.
+Geet is in beta status.
 Although I use it daily, new features are frequently added, and internal/external APIs/workflows may change.

-The public release will be 1.0, and is expected to be released in February 2018 or earlier.
+The public release will be 1.0.

 [BS img]: https://travis-ci.org/saveriomiroddi/geet.svg?branch=master